 132 P: Mmm hmm.

-133 T: …drop those things that you carry around with you that-that–for a kind of security and to make sure everything’s–is okay, you know (laughs) Be free, you know, and let her rip two forty- (pt. laughs) and so I thought maybe you clutched your purse like, uh….
+133 T: …drop those things that you carry around with you that-that–for a kind of security and to make sure things are okay, you know (laughs) Be free, you know, and let her rip two forty- (pt. laughs) and so I thought maybe you clutched your purse like, uh….

-134 P: It was–it was a type of security–like a teddy bear type of thing, you know.
+134 P: It was–it was a type of security– it was like a teddy bear type of thing, you know.

 135 T: You feel this is a scary situation ’cause you’re being asked to let go of those things and see what comes. [comment]